slimslenderslacks/image-watcher/README.md

         "recent events"]]])
 ```

-However, I created three symbols `Card`, `CardContent`, and `Typography` using some tricks that took me a bit of time to figure out so perhaps worth sharing.
+There are three symbols `Card`, `CardContent`, and `Typography` in the above view.
+We use some tricks that took some time to figure out what they should reference.
+So worth documenting here.

-I require the mui components in the normal way.
+You build one by requiring it and then adapting it to reagent.

 ```clojure
 (ns whatever